lmickes/pyWitness/manual/source/introduction.rst

 Background to the pyWitness and the code
 ----------------------------------------

-Our goal with pyWitness is to create a consistent set of analysis tools for any researchers to use for lineup data and other recognition memory data.
-Importantly, there is a flexible internal data format.
+pyWitness has a flexible internal data format.

 Internal data format
 ^^^^^^^^^^^^^^^^^^^^